-- 1. Date and time must be included. - 2.
+- 1. Date and time must be included this can be edited on CPOMS - 2.
 State where it happened - 3.
 State who was involved - 4.
 Use bullet points and be brief detailed clarification can be sought later if required - 5.
 Be specific don't say being unkind or disruptive, say exactly what was done or said - 6.
 Don't make value judgements or subjective comments